rightinyourwheelhouse/wheelhouse-website/src/data/team/gilles-pelegrin.md

 visible: true
 name: Gilles Pelegrin
 role: Full stack developer
-description: Full stack developer that loves to discuss any random IT topic.
-And having a fun time while working together as a team
+description: is a full-stack developer that loves to discuss any random IT topic and have a fun time while working together as a team
 image: /assets/gilles.png
 detailImage:
   image: /assets/_dsc1839.jpg